jc92/SimpleReminders/README.md

 4. Drag SimpleReminders to your Applications folder
 5. Launch SimpleReminders from your Applications folder

+When you first launch the app, it will request permission to access your reminders.
+This is required for the app to function.
+You can manage this permission at any time in System Settings:

+1. Open System Settings
+2. Go to Privacy & Security → Reminders
+3. Find SimpleReminders in the list and enable/disable access

 ### Option 2: Build from Source
 1. Clone this repository
 2. Open Terminal and navigate to the project directory